nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **A**: It is not suggested to transfer data between machines.
 The purpose of the app is developed solely for personal use.
 Nonetheless, you can copy the folder named `data` that is created in the same directory (location) as where you are running the application into your new computer to restore your data.

-**Q2**: Can I edit the data inside my list? e.g. the inserted goal in the goal list
+**Q2**: Can I edit the data inside my list? e.g. change the calories consumption targets in the goal list

 **A**: Sorry but we do not support the function to edit a list directly.
 But you can remove a unwanted data from a list and insert a new data again.